-But you also need the unbiased advice of when it’s time for a new lift.
+But you also need unbiased advice on when it’s time for a new lift.

 6. What’s included in the lift maintenance contract cost?

 Don’t just compare the costs.
-Often there are additional lift service contract options which will add up to the final price, but save you time and money in the long run:
+Often there are additional lift service contract options that will add up to the final price, but save you time and money in the long run:

 Are the cost of lift repairs included?
 When do billable hours start?
 And what about replacement parts?